Tropical Storm Debby heads for Florida coast

-HOUSTON Tropical Storm Debby meandered slowly to the Florida coast on Sunday, bringing strong winds and waves that forced the closure of about a quarter of offshore oil and gas production in the Gulf of Mexico and spawning tornadoes that killed one person.
+HOUSTON Tropical Storm Debby meandered on an uncertain track toward the Florida coast on Sunday, bringing strong winds and waves that forced the closure of about a quarter of offshore oil and gas production in the Gulf of Mexico.

-Debby, the first named storm of 2012 to enter the Gulf of Mexico, was centred about 115 miles (185 km) south-southwest of Apalachicola, Florida and was nearly stationary, the National Hurricane Centre said in its 7 p.m.
-CDT (0000 GMT) update.

-Debby, no longer expected to gain hurricane strength, packed winds of 60 mph (97 kph), the Miami-based Centre said.
+Debby, the first named storm of 2012 to enter the Gulf of Mexico, was centered about 205 miles east-southeast of the mouth of the Mississippi River and was moving slowly northeast at around 3 mph at 4 p.m.
+CDT (2100 GMT), the National Hurricane Center said.
+Debby, no longer expected to gain hurricane strength, packed winds of 60 mph, the Miami-based center said.

 The NHC had previously predicted that the storm would track westward toward the Louisiana coast as a weak hurricane, spurring Louisiana Governor Bobby Jindal to declare a state of emergency.